pequet/project-seed/master-rules/9010-rule-tiering-and-extension-policy.md

 ## 2. Rule Tier Application at the Project Level

 The `Rules Distribution Matrix` specifies a tier requirement of **"U + S (progressive adoption)"** for the Project Archetype.
-This means the `Project Seed` must contain the full set of both tiers, which serves as a comprehensive starting point for any new project.
+This means the `Seed Project` must contain the full set of both tiers, which serves as a comprehensive starting point for any new project.

 The evaluation of the current rules is as follows: